Tern-Systems/.github/profile/README.md

 </div>

 ### [BTMC](https://github.com/Tern-Systems/BTMC)
-The BTMC repository houses the core framework and libraries utilized for building and managing Tern Systems' back-end infrastructure.
-This repository includes essential tools, configurations, and documentation to support robust and scalable backend solutions.
+BTMC stands for Balanced Ternary Machine Code and is designed for efficient computing using the balanced ternary number system.
+This repository contains the specifications, tools, and examples for BTMC, aimed at leveraging the unique advantages of ternary computing systems to achieve higher efficiency and performance.
 <br></br>

 <div align="center">